Are You Getting Enough Sleep?

 Caffeine

 One of the most commonly cited lifestyle factors for improving our sleep is to manage or limit our consumption of caffeine, particularly late in the day.
-This includes coffee, tea and, of course, energy drinks, which are also high in sugar (another thing that doesn’t help good quality sleep).
+This includes coffee, tea and of course energy drinks, which are also high in sugar (another thing that doesn’t help good quality sleep).

 When we drink caffeine throughout the day, we are often artificially overcoming sleep deprivation.
-In the words of one of the world’s foremost sleep experts, Matthew Walker: “Most people do not realize how long it takes to overcome a single dose of caffeine, and therefore fail to make the link between the bad night of sleep we wake from in the morning and the cup of coffee we had ten hours earlier with dinner.”
+In the words of one of the world’s foremost sleep experts Matthew Walker: “Most people do not realize how long it takes to overcome a single dose of caffeine, and therefore fail to make the link between the bad night of sleep we wake from in the morning and the cup of coffee we had ten hours earlier with dinner.”

 The half-life of caffeine (the amount of time it takes for half the caffeine in your system to be absorbed is roughly 5-7 hours).
 That means that a cup of coffee at midday will still leave you with half the caffeine at dinner time, and one quarter of the original amount at midnight.

-While decaffeinated drinks can help, decaffeinated food often doesn’t mean caffeine-free.
+While decaffeinated drinks can help, decaffeinated often doesn’t mean caffeine-free.
 Decaf can contain 25% caffeine, which adds up.
 Nevertheless, switching one coffee a day to decaf is a great way to start reducing overall caffeine intake while still keeping the habit.
-Be mindful also that as we age, our caffeine absorption tolerance reduces, which can mean overnight waking.
+Be mindful also that as we age, our caffeine absorbsion tolerance reduces, which can mean overnight waking.

 Technology and the Online World